-As discussed in \S\ref{init_traj}, the highest energies are achieved by particles that can penetrate into the jet spine; therefore, we expect the extent of the jet to control the highest achievable energy (see Equation~\ref{eq:hillas}).
-This favors FR-II jets, which are both faster and longer, as the candidate sources of UHECRs up to $10^{20}$eV; this conclusion was already drawn by MC19, but here it is reinforced because we have shown that is independent of the level of SGS (see Figure~\ref{alpha_plot}).
+As discussed in \S\ref{init_traj}, the highest energies are achieved by particles that can penetrate into the jet spine; therefore, we expect the extent of the jet to control the highest achievable energy (see Equation~16 in MC19 and \S\ref{subsec:stoch-hillas}).
+This favors FR-II jets, which are both faster and longer, as the candidate sources of UHECRs up to $10^{20}$eV; this conclusion was already drawn by MC19, but here it is reinforced because we have shown that the highest achievable energies are independent of the level of SGS (see Figure~\ref{alpha_plot}).